linux-okernel/linux-okernel-components/test_mappings/vsys-update/README.md

 For this test to work you will need to compile your kernel with the following options.

-CAVEAT EMPTOR: this works on a dual process Z640.
+CAVEAT EMPTOR: this works on a dual processor Z640.
 On other machines I've seen the kernel hang or deadlock.

 `CONFIG_LEGACY_VSYSCALL_NATIVE=y`